remy/remysharp.com/public/blog/casio-f91w-modding.md

 In the end however, I removed these entirely - but I do think they're a nice idea.

-## Making it water proof, to over 500m
+## Making it water proof, to nearly 1000m

 Although the f-91 is a measly "water resistant" (though this has been tested to be mostly okay to swim with), you can modify the watch further to make it fully waterproof.